Skip to main content

 Best Practices for Medical Waste Segregation

 Effective medical waste segregation begins with clearly labeled, color-coded containers that meet regulatory requirements.
-The standard color coding includes red containers for biohazardous waste and sharps, yellow containers for trace chemotherapy waste, blue or white containers for non-hazardous pharmaceutical waste, and black containers for hazardous pharmaceuticals.
+The standard color coding includes:

 The critical principle is segregation at the source—beginning immediately at the point of generation to reduce contamination risk and simplify downstream handling.
 Once waste streams are mixed, separating them becomes difficult, costly, and sometimes impossible.